awsdocs/amazon-pinpoint-developer-guide/doc-source/permissions-stream-email-events-kinesis.md

 ## Creating the IAM Role \(AWS CLI\)<a name="permissions-stream-email-events-kinesis-create"></a>

 Complete the following steps to create the IAM role by using the AWS Command Line Interface \(AWS CLI\)\.

-For more information about installing and configuring the AWS CLI, see [Getting Set Up with the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-set-up.html) in the *AWS Command Line Interface User Guide*\.
+For information about installing and configuring the AWS CLI, see [Installing the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-set-up.html) in the *AWS Command Line Interface User Guide*\.

 **To create the IAM role by using the AWS CLI**